Irish cricket team in Sri Lanka in 2022–23

-The Ireland cricket team are scheduled to tour Sri Lanka in April 2023 to play two Test matches.
+The Ireland cricket team toured Sri Lanka in April 2023 to play two Test matches.
+This was Ireland's first ever Test series consisting of more than a single match.

 Initially, Ireland were scheduled to play a Test match along with two One Day International (ODI) matches.
 In March 2023, following a request from Sri Lanka Cricket, the schedule was changed to include a second Test instead of the two ODI matches.

+Sri Lanka defeated Ireland in a one-sided contest in the first Test match.
+Sri Lanka also won the second test and claimed the series 2–0.

 Squads

+Paul Stirling was selected in the Ireland's Test squad only for the second Test.